Hip dysplasia – PAO or short stem prosthesis?

 - Mild or no osteoarthritis: PAO can show good results.

-- Advanced osteoarthritis: Short stem prosthesis clearly preferred.
+- Advanced osteoarthritis: Short-stem prosthesis is clearly preferred.

-Hip replacement surgery has made enormous progress in recent decades.
-Short-stem prostheses, in particular, impress with innovative design and material developments, such as state-of-the-art bearing surfaces that exhibit extremely low wear.
+Hip arthroplasty has made enormous progress over the past few decades.
+In particular, short-stem prostheses have proven convincing through innovative design and material developments, such as modern articulating pairs with extremely low wear rates.
 These developments minimize the risk of implant loosening and ensure a lifespan of up to 30 years or more.
-Furthermore, the procedure can now be performed minimally invasively, with excellent results regarding patients' activity levels.
-Due to this success rate, many patients, even younger ones, are increasingly opting for short-stem prostheses.
+The procedure is now also possible with minimally invasive techniques, yielding excellent results in terms of patient activity.
+Due to this success rate, the decision-making process is increasingly shifting in favor of short-stem prostheses, even in younger patients.

 Conclusion

-The choice between a periaretoarth (PAO) and a short-stem prosthesis depends on a variety of individual factors.
-While PAO is suitable for younger, active patients with preserved cartilage, a short-stem prosthesis is the better choice for older patients with degenerative changes.
-Both procedures have their merits and should be carefully considered, taking into account the individual's life circumstances, professional demands, and overall health.
-This decision is sometimes one of the most difficult in the field.
-However, with modern advances in endoprosthetics, the short-stem prosthesis has gained considerable prominence, offering a combination of longevity, bone-conserving design, and faster rehabilitation.
+The choice between PAO and short-stem prosthesis depends on a variety of individual factors.
+While PAO is suitable for younger, active patients with preserved cartilage, short-stem prosthesis is a better choice for older patients with degenerative changes.
+Both procedures have their justification and should be carefully weighed considering the individual life situation, professional requirements, and health status.
+The decision is sometimes one of the most difficult in the field.
+However, with modern advances in endoprosthetics, the short-stem prosthesis has gained a remarkably high significance, as it offers a combination of longevity, bone-sparing design, and faster rehabilitation.